spillz/picty/user-guide/user_interface.rst

    **Main Toolbar**.

 3. **Image Viewer**: The image viewer displays an enlarged version of the photos in your collection.
 You can view images in the image browser by double clicking the mouse on them in the image browser (or by pressing the ``Enter`` key).
 By default, the viewer will be displayed along side the browser in the main window, but it can also be displayed in fullscreen (press ``Enter``).
 The viewer will popup a viewer toolbar and information about the image if you move the mouse inside the viewer.
-    (To see the viewer toolbar, move the mouse toward the top of the image view)
+   (To see the viewer toolbar, move the mouse toward the top of the image view.)

 4. **Main Toolbar**: The main toolbar contains a variety of actions that generally affect the collection as a whole or the current view of the collection.
 For example, there are actions to rescan the collection, save changes to image metadata, and to search for images.
 There are also shortcuts for various plugins including an email plugins, a mapping plugin, and a plugin that lets you transfer images between collections.

 5. **Sidebar**: The sidebar displays a tree view of the tag and folder layout of the collection, in the "Tag" and "Folder" tabs, respectively. picty has a very rich tagging interface that makes it easy to manage the tags (i.e. keywords) associated with your images.
-For example, see all of the images associated with a tag is as simple as double clicking on that tag in the sidebar.
+For example, to show all of the images associated with a tag in the image browser is as simple as double clicking on that tag in the sidebar.
 You can also browse the items in a particular folder by double clicking on the folder in the "Folder" tab.

 6. **Status Bar**: The status bar displays summary information about the number of images in the collection and in the current view of the collection.
 It also shows a spinner bar during background activity, such as scanning the collection for new images.

 Keyboard Shortcuts
 ------------------

 Here are the current keyboard shortcuts.
-More shortcuts will be added over time until picty can be completely controlled via the keyboard.
+More shortcuts will be added over time with the ultimate goal that picty can be completely controlled via the keyboard.

 +------------------+----------------------------------------------------+
 | **Navigation**                                                        |